 Wider stakeholder engagement has been a key driver in recent corporate governance discussions, bolstering a range of areas such as environmental reporting along with recent guidelines on remuneration, board composition and diversity (to name a few).

-As highlighted by the Covid-19 crisis, directors will therefore need to go beyond the mere focus on the short-term financial performance of the company and carefully consider the implications of decisions for all key stakeholders, along with the impact on the company’s reputation and its long-term prospects.
+Directors will therefore need to go beyond the mere focus on the short-term financial performance of the company and carefully consider the implications of decisions for all key stakeholders, along with the impact on the company’s reputation and its long-term prospects.

 Directors owe their general duties to the company; therefore it is usually the company itself, acting by board majority, that decides whether to take action against a director.
 Various remedies may be sought against directors for breach of their duties, including civil and criminal penalties, depending on the circumstances.
 A breach of directors’ duties can result in: